Wolvan/PicartoChatBot/README.md

 	* `greetings.pbot.js` Make the bot greet people or say goodbye
 	* `message_output.pbot.js` Print messages from chat to your output
 	* `request_q.pbot.js` A queue plugin for requests or commissions
+	* `logger.pbot.js` A plugin that logs the chat and makes the logs available through the integrated WebServer

 ## Install the bot
 ### from npm (globally)